The R.E.D. Album: Recording and production

 Recording sessions for the album took place at Ameraycan Recording Studios, at Pacifique Recording Studios both located in North Hollywood, California, at Encore Recording Studios in Burbank, California and at Paramount Recording Studios in Hollywood, California.
 Recording sessions for the album began on May 13, 2009, and it was revealed Game began recording with Timbaland and Drumma Boy in Los Angeles.
 Game also revealed to MTV; he had been working with record producers J.R.
 Rotem, Mike Lynn and Cool & Dre and hoped to receive production from Kanye West.
 In an interview with XXL, Boi-1da stated he had given beats to Game on the album.

-In an interview with XXL, Game confirmed the album's featured guests would include fellow rappers Lil Wayne, Pharrell Williams, Gucci Mane and Kanye West, and also voiced his desire to work with pop singer Lady Gaga, stating he was trying to get Interscope Records executive Jimmy Iovine to allow this collaboration to come to fruition.
+In an interview with XXL, Game confirmed the album's featured guests would include fellow rappers Lil Wayne, Pharrell Williams, Gucci Mane and Kanye West, and also voiced his desire to work with pop singer Lady Gaga, stating he was trying to get Interscope Records co-founder Jimmy Iovine to allow this collaboration to come to fruition.
 On October 3, 2009, Snoop Dogg posted a picture on his Twitter account featuring himself alongside Dr. Dre and Game in the studio working together.
 The picture was taken a day earlier, and it marked the first time Game had worked with Dr. Dre for some years since the beef with former G-Unit labelmate 50 Cent caused him to lose his record deal at Aftermath Entertainment and Interscope, and release his first two albums on Geffen.
 In January 2010, Game posted a picture of himself wearing several chains, all with the Aftermath Entertainment logo attached to them, with the caption reading "It's funny how things come Full Circle" to his own Twitter page, suggesting that he had returned to the record label: this was later officially confirmed.

 Game later revealed Dr. Dre and Pharrell Williams would be serving as the executive producer on the album.
 However, later Game stated he was now "unclear" if Dr. Dre would be producing on the album at all.
 In January 2010, Game revealed to Billboard that DJ Khalil has contributed the production on the album.
 He revealed to Rap-Up that both Chris Brown and Dr. Dre would be featured on the album.
 Akon was also confirmed to be featured on a track titled "Would I Be Wrong?" along with production from Polow da Don.
 Game later confirmed a collaboration with Justin Timberlake saying that "I never thought in my life that I would ever work with Justin, and then for it to turn out and be as catastrophic as it was amazing."
 He also confirmed that he enlisted Nicki Minaj for a feature.
 Game recorded a song with both rappers Jim Jones and Jadakiss titled "Gangs in New York" which highlighted production from new and upcoming record producer Scoop DeVille.